gjcliff/Landmark_Navigation/README.md

 # Semantic Mapping for Wheelchair Navigation
 The goal of this project is to utilize a tablet to offer real-time feedback of the environment to the user.
 This feedback includes semantic labeling, which can be shown on the mapped environment when a landmark is identified through further inference.
 Additionally, for autonomous navigation towards a landmark, the user can initiate a plan by selecting it from the displayed landmarks.
+For more details, please go to my [portfolio post](https://r-shima.github.io/semantic_mapping.html).
 ## Hardware
 * LUCI Wheelchair
-* Intel Realsense D435i
+* Intel RealSense D435i
 * Windows Surface Pro 2 (with Ubuntu 22.04 LTS)
 ## Software
 * ROS 2 Humble